 The Information and Computer Science Department offers two B.S.
 Programs: one in Computer Science, and the other in Software Engineering.
 The Department offers an M.S.
-Program in Computer Science.
+Program in Computer Science (CS), M.S.
+Program in Software Engineering (SWE), M.S.
+Program in Information Assurance & Security (INAS) and PhD Program in Computer Science.
 An M.S Program in Computer Networks and a PhD Program in Computer Science and Engineering are also offered jointly with the Computer Engineering Department.